-In the report for the German Insurance Association cited above, the author computed dozens of demographic variants incorporating different assumptions as to the birth rate, net immigration levels and future changes in life expectancy.
-The account given below summarizes the changes in age profile computed for the middle variant (population projection no. 5).
-The population projections and the assumptions applied are subdivided into four groups, namely German citizens in former West and in former East Germany, and immigrants in the respective parts of the country.
-For Germany as a whole, the assumptions applied to these four sub-populations can be summarized as follows:
+In the report for the German Insurance Association cited above, the author computed dozens of demographic variants incorporating different assumptions regarding the birth rate, net immigration levels and future changes in life expectancy.
+The account given below summarizes the changes in age profile computed for the middle variant (population projection variant No. 5), also shown in figure VI.
+The population projections and the assumptions applied are subdivided into four groups, namely, German citizens in former West Germany (Federal Republic of Germany) and in former East Germany (German Democratic Republic), and immigrants in former West Germany and in former East Germany.
+For Germany as a whole, the assumptions applied to these four subpopulations can be summarized as follows:

-- (1) The mean number of live-born children per woman, which changes over the course of time, is 1.25 for German citizens and 1.64 for immigrants. - (2) Life expectancy at birth rises steadily from 74.0 to 80.9 years for males and from 80.8 to 86.9 years for females.
-Life expectancy among the immigrants is assumed to be initially approximately 5 years higher than for German citizens, due to the favourable selection effect of migration, but to gradually fall back to the same level as for Germans. - (3) Net immigration is assumed to average 170,000 per annum.
+- (a) The mean number of live-born children per woman, which changes over the course of time, is 1.25 for German citizens and 1.64 for immigrants; - (b) Life expectancy at birth rises steadily from 74.0 to 80.9 years for males and from 80.8 to 86.9 years for females.
+Life expectancy among the immigrants is assumed to be initially approximately five years higher than for German citizens, owing to the favourable selection effect of migration, but to gradually fall back to the same level as for Germans; - (c) Net immigration is assumed to average 170,000 per annum.